 For technical application questions, please contact firstname.lastname@example.org:

 - Creating or using an account login

 - How to access application status information (including application checklist)

 Georgia Tech Transfer Students

-If you are already enrolled in a Ph.D. program in one of the eight participating schools noted above, you may apply to the ML Ph.D. program as a transfer student.
+If you are already enrolled in a Ph.D. program in one of the nine participating schools noted above, you may apply to the ML Ph.D. program as a transfer student.
 You will be subject to the standard ML curriculum and qualifying requirements, so this is recommended only for graduate students in their first or second year.